The Inconvenient Truth

 Over the past decade we have witnessed the emergence of the E-3 Hopeful.
 An Australian who may be visiting the US as a tourist, but would see it as an opportunity if they were offered a career in the US.

-But you can be assured that for every hearsay account, there are dozens of Australians who have been detained at a US border and deported for unwittingly telling an Immigration agent that they are here to look for work on a Tourist/B Visa, or posting something that was flagged on their Facebook page or in their LinkedIn profile.
+Every year there are hundreds of Australians who have been detained at a US border, and deported for unwittingly telling an Immigration agent that they are here to look for work on a Tourist/B Visa, or posting something that was flagged on their Facebook page or in their LinkedIn profile.

 Under 9 FAM 302.9-4(B)(3), the 30/60 day rule is used when a nonimmigrant violates his or her status in one of the following ways within 30/60 days of entry: